ajpharrelo/ajpharrelo/README.md

 - Swift
 - Pascal

-I would also like to pursure possible opportunities in embedded systems design, because I really enjoyed tinkering with Arduino, ESP32 and Raspberry Pi's !
+I would also like to pursue possible opportunities in embedded systems design, because I really enjoy tinkering with Arduino, ESP32 and Raspberry Pi's !

 ## What I'm doing